Community-Guardian/nnp-smart-roster-compose/docs/system-features-functionality.md

 ## Introduction

-This document provides a comprehensive overview of the NNP Smart Roster System features and functionality.
+This document provides a comprehensive overview of the Signox LogX System features and functionality.
 It serves as a detailed guide for understanding system capabilities, user workflows, and technical features available across different user roles and deployment scenarios.

 ---